 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the flaxseed and yeast culture in this recipe, and the rice gluten meal contained in some other recipes, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and yeast culture, this looks like the profile of a kibble containing a significant amount of meat.

-Pro Pac is a plant-based dry dog food using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 4 stars.
+Pro Pac is a grain-inclusive dry dog food using a significant amount of named meat meal as its main source of animal protein, thus earning the brand 5 stars.